Beyond Supervised ML: which features are really important? Trial reveals surprising patterns

 Trial and error reveal surprising patterns of success—and failure—using different BL and Supervised ML models.

 When we consider ML (Machine Learning) the importance of variables is—or at least seems to be—of the utmost importance.
 What follows is a comparative analysis that seeks to address this issue.

 In examining classification learning (such as Random Forest, Logistic-Regression, or Naive-Bayes) we hope to find prediction accuracy.
 We also look for the features these models examine, to find out which are features are most important, and their priority ranking.
-When we find features importance ranking, we hope to find that they match our intuition.
+When we find features importances ranking, we hope to find that they match our intuition.
 For example, when we examine models predicting income, we anticipate that education and location will be important variables.

 In this analysis, I demonstrate that the often neglected assumption of “features independence” invalidates the importance of variables – generated with Naive-Bayes models and in analogous Supervised Machine Learning models like Logistic regression.
-This is true, overall, for problems and data not holding the features independence assumption, which perhaps includes most of the real life problems.
+This is true, overall, for problems and data not holding the features independence assumption, which perhaps includes most of the real-life problems.

 I compared Bayesian Learning (BL) and a series of Supervised Machine Learning (ML) models: Logistic Regression, original Random Forest, and Random Forest featuring 3 types of unbalanced data optimization (Up-sampling, Down-sampling, and SMOTE).

 Both BL and ML demonstrate the importance of variables in addition to classification.
 However, BL is also able to infer causes.
 This phenomenon is called Bayesian Inference.